Embodiment theory in anthropology: Cartesian Dualism and the mind/body split

-René Descarte's mind-body dualism, also known as substance dualism or ‘Cartesian Dualism’, asserts an essential difference between mind and matter.
+René Descartes' mind-body dualism, also known as substance dualism or ‘Cartesian Dualism’, asserts an essential difference between mind and matter.
 In Descarte's interpretation matter is spatial, but the mind, which is the source of human thought, is immaterial.
 Within this separation, the self becomes independent of the material body and the two can be studied as separate entities.
 Substance dualism has served as a pervasive influence in philosophical, anthropological, and sociological theory through the greater part of the 20th century.
 Not only was the human body studied separately from the thinking, cultural, social self, it was perceived as a universal or essential aspect of being human that did very little to distinguish humanity in relation to the non-human world.
 Numerous social theorists and philosophers in the latter half of the 20th century sought to bridge the schism created by conceptual dichotomies such as mind/body and nature/culture.

 Theoretical foundations of embodiment theory

 Marcel Mauss

 In Techniques of the Body, Mauss outlines the ways in which traditional and learned bodily practices allow people to adapt their bodies for social use.
 Mauss included everything from movement, to dance, to practices of consumption and hygiene, to sexual positions in his definition of bodily 'techniques'.
 Mauss identifies the body as man's first ‘tool’ and establishes that bodily uses are embedded in both group life and societal history.
 Mauss saw human actions (and patterns of action) as “psycho-physio-social assemblages” recognizing the intersection of material, cognitive, and cultural influence in human behavior.
 In a later essay, Mauss established la notion de la personne (the notion of the person/self)—the notion that all humans have self-awareness and a sense of their own individuality.
-Thomas Csordas notes that while Mauss’ theories served as early precursors to both practice- and perception- based embodiment, the development of the concepts completely independently from one another reproduced cartesian dualisms instead of collapsing them.
+Thomas Csordas notes that while Mauss’ theories served as early precursors to both practice- and perception-based embodiment, the development of the concepts completely independently from one another reproduced cartesian dualisms instead of collapsing them.

 Maurice Merleau-Ponty

 Phenomenological embodiment (or perception-based embodiment), is centered around human perception, experience, and the process of objectification.
 Merleau-Ponty, inspired by Heidegger's notion of ‘being-in-the world’ from “Being and Time”, sought to situate the experience of ‘being-in-the-world’ as the root of human perception and the source of objectivity.
 According to Merleau-Ponty, there are no objects prior to human perception of them.
 Humans experience the world and orient themselves within it and in relation to other perceived ‘objects’ through the body.
 The body then becomes the locus of pre-objective interaction with the external environment—where modality and cognition are integrated and ‘perception’ formed.
 Phenomenological embodiment collapses subject/object dualisms.
-In archaeology, pheonomenological approaches to lived experience have been used in landscape archaeology to discuss and analyze people's experience of landscape.
+In archaeology, phenomenological approaches to lived experience have been used in landscape archaeology to discuss and analyze people's experience of landscape.